openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 2. Extract the archive to the local Maven repository:
 <br>`tar xvzf /home/mpf/openmpf-projects/openmpf-build-tools/mpf-maven-deps.tar.gz -C /home/mpf/.m2/repository/`

-# Building and Packaging the OpenMPF
+# Build and Package the OpenMPF

 The OpenMPF uses Apache Maven to automate software builds.
 The `mvn` commands in this guide are assumed to be run at the command line.

-## Build Environment
+## Directory Structure

 The OpenMPF packaging script makes use of a directory /mpfdata with the following structure: